-Some sludge is completely preventable.
-While other sludge is unavoidable due to defects in the engine.
+Some sludge is preventable.
+Other sludge is unavoidable because of engine defects.
 In either case, here are some tips to keep in mind.

 - Keep a schedule and stick to it.
 If your manufacturer says change your oil every 3,000 miles – just do it.
 If you think 3,000 miles is ridiculous, get a different engine.

-- Don’t neglect the “check engine” or “change oil” lights on your dashboard.
+- Stop ignorning check engine or change oil lights on your dashboard.
 Listen, I get it.
 Life gets crazy – the dog keeps eating shoes, your teenager wants to be in band and ballet, and you have enough work email to last a lifetime.
 All that is to say, it’s easy to put off a trip to the mechanic.
 But warning lights are there for a reason and could be your last chance to save the engine.

 - Ask your mechanic about what oil they use.
 There are certain synthetic oils that are better equipped to handle extreme temperatures, like say in a turbocharged engine.